Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 The increase in gas during pregnancy is caused by the higher level of progesterone in your body leading to an increase in digestive issues.

-If you find that there is no sign of your period and you are still bloated then it’s likely you are pregnant.
+If you find no sign of your period and you are still bloated, then it’s likely you are pregnant.

 8. Headaches

-It is reported that the extra increase in blood flow circulating in your body could be a contributing factor to headaches.
+It is reported that the extra increase in blood flow circulating in your body could contribute to headaches.
 Experiencing headaches is, therefore, another early sign of pregnancy.

 These headaches can also be bought on if you are dehydrated and not drinking enough water and if you are anemic.

-The good news is that as your pregnancy progresses, they should become less frequent.
+The good news is that as your pregnancy progresses, it should become less frequent.

-Hormonal changes mean that passages in the nose can swell up leading to an increase in the amount and thickness in mucous.
-They can also lead to drying out and in some cases cause bleeding.
+Hormonal changes mean that passages in the nose can swell up leading to an increase in the amount and thickness of mucous.
+They can also lead to drying out and, in some cases, cause bleeding.

 Crying when someone gets voted off a TV show?
 Or in floods of tears as your WiFi won’t be fixed until next Tuesday?